 So to break the taboo of this subject, I am going to open up and tell you about my first(s).

 Yes I, Xrayvsn, am going to discuss the emotional and (when appropriate) physical reactions I experienced with the many firsts I encountered throughout my medical career.

 You thought I was talking about something else?

 This is, after all, a family PG-style blog.

-I thought today would be a great day to publish this post because yesterday was July 1st.
+I thought today would be a great day to publish this post because tomorrow is July 1st.

 What’s so special about July 1st you may ask?

 Well July 1st is a very important day to the medical profession because, as you read this, there is a whole new cohort of medical professionals that have just completed their very first day of their new job.

 July 1st signifies the day that the next class of medical residents arrive to grace the hospital wards and, depending on the specialty chosen, 3-7 years later will also mark the day they will officially become attendings.